CAVEconnectome/CAVEclient/docs/guide/framework.rst

-Assuming that the services are on ``www.dynamicannotationframework.com`` and authentication tokens are either not being used or set up with default values (see next section), one needs only to specify the dataset name.
+Assuming that the services are on ``www.dynamicannotationframework.com`` and authentication tokens are either not being used or set up with default values (see next section), one needs only to specify the datastack name.

 .. code:: python

     from annotationframeworkclient import FrameworkClient

-    dataset_name = 'pinky100'
+    datastack_name = 'pinky100'
-    client = FrameworkClient(dataset_name)
+    client = FrameworkClient(datastack_name)

 Just to confirm that this works, let’s see if we can get the EM image source from the InfoService.
 If you get a reasonable looking path,